run-llama/llama_index/docs/how_to/customization/custom_llms.md

-We also introduce a [`PromptHelper` class](/reference/service_context/prompt_helper.rst), to allow the user to explicitly set certain constraint parameters, such as maximum input size (default is 4096 for davinci models), number of generated output tokens, maximum chunk overlap, and more.
+We also introduce a [`PromptHelper` class](/reference/service_context/prompt_helper.rst), to allow the user to explicitly set certain constraint parameters, such as context window (default is 4096 for davinci models), number of generated output tokens, and more.

 By default, we use OpenAI's `text-davinci-003` model.
 But you may choose to customize the underlying LLM being used.